 None of this happens in one go, but bringing shame gradually out of the shadows and into awareness, and chipping away at it over time, allows for a natural healing and integration.

-The non-shaming gaze of another heals, as does the Whole Human Protocol as offered here at the Project, as well as getting regular input from books, videos, workshops and other resources.
+The non-shaming gaze of another heals, as do other resources offered here at the Project, as well as getting regular input from books, videos, workshops and other resources.